Stord Municipality: Geography

-Stord is located on the southern half of the island of Stord (the northern part is part of Fitjar Municipality).
+Stord Municipality is located on the southern half of the island of Stord (the northern part is part of Fitjar Municipality).
 The municipality also includes the islands of Huglo, Nautøya, and Føyno.
 The Hardangerfjorden runs along the southern border of the island municipality, separating it from the municipalities of Kvinnherad, Vindafjord, and Sveio.
-The Langenuen strait runs along the eastern side, separating it from Tysnes municipality.
-The Stokksundet and Digernessundet straits runs along the western border, separating it from the municipality of Bømlo.
-The mountain Mehammarsåto is the highest point in the municipality.
+The Langenuen strait runs along the eastern side, separating it from Tysnes Municipality.
+The Stokksund and Digernessundet straits runs along the western border, separating it from Bømlo Municipality.
+The highest point in the municipality is the 749.25 m tall mountain Mehammarsåta.

 History

-The battle of Stord was fought on or by this island between the Norwegian king Hakon Haraldsson and the Danish king Harald "Bluetooth" Gormsson, supported by Hakon's brother's sons led by Harald "Greycloak" Eiriksson.
+The Battle of Stord was fought on or by this island between the Norwegian king Hakon Haraldsson and the Danish king Harald "Bluetooth" Gormsson, supported by Hakon's brother's sons led by Harald "Greycloak" Eiriksson.